 Harmon scores 18; No. 24 Oklahoma tops No. 9 Alabama

-NORMAN, Okla.
-(AP) Alabama coach Nate Oats tried to warn his team.
+NORMAN, Okla. — Alabama coach Nate Oats tried to warn his team.

 Sure, Oklahoma would be without leading scorer Austin Reaves and starting guard Alondes Williams because of COVID-19 protocols.
 But Oats told his players that the Sooners still would be a problem for the Crimson Tide.